dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 ![](./images/preparation/awsPolicyGroup.png)

-7. Ensure your group has beed added for your user and the policy is attached.
+7. Ensure your group has been added for your user and the policy is attached.
 Click Next:tags.
 Tags are optional so add one if you wish and click Next:Review

 ![](./images/preparation/awsSetPer.png)